 Mary seeks a solution that allows her to put on and take off a CPAP mask easily.
 CPAP masks are an important device helping those with Sleep Apnoea to breathe while sleeping.
 Impacted by Thalidomide, Mary lives with quadruple shortened limbs, which affects her ability to independently apply her mask.
 Being able to put a CPAP mask on will improve her sleep and reduce fatigue.

-Team Mary have created a weighted system to enable the application of a CPAP mask regularly and independently.
-When Mary engages the button, with her foot, the storage box opens and when she places her head on the box the swinging arms raise up to fit and secure the mask around Mary's head.
-The proposed storage box would be fitted with UV light which would clean the mask when the box is closed.
+Team Mary proposed a pressure-sensitive system to enable the application of a CPAP mask independently.
+The mask is positioned on a platform and the straps are held up by two articulated arms.
+When Mary leans on the platform, the arms pivot to lift the strap around Mary's head.
+The proposed solution would include a storage box fitted with UV lights which would clean the mask when the box is closed.

 TOM: Melbourne are unable to advise on the suitability of any design or device for your personal situation, however if you have general questions relating to the instructions or documentation, please contact us via our email: email@example.com

 There is no digital product file available for download at this time.
 If you would like more information or believe this is an error, please email us at firstname.lastname@example.org